 Frequently Asked Questions About Volunteering at St. Hubert’s

-How old to I have to be to volunteer with the animals?
+How old Do I have to be to volunteer?

 Do you offer a summer-only volunteer program?

-Yes, please see above for students.
-Summer volunteers are generally welcome as kennel assistants (16 years +) and Doggy Day Camp counselors (18 years +).
+Yes, summer volunteers fill multiple roles both for inside and outdoor assignments.
 In order to qualify for summer volunteer work, we need to receive your volunteer application in JUNE.

 Are there any other requirements for volunteering?